connectwallet183/connect-wallets-docs/tech-spec.md

 ## JSON-RPC Payloads

-Now that WalletConnect 2.0 protocol is agnostic to the blockchain interface, it was important to dictate the rules upfront before session settlement to ensure a consistent end-user experience across multiple blockchain applications being interoperable with multiple blockchain wallets.
+Now that ConnectWallets 2.0 protocol is agnostic to the blockchain interface, it was important to dictate the rules upfront before session settlement to ensure a consistent end-user experience across multiple blockchain applications being interoperable with multiple blockchain wallets.

-Therefore we will add support for CAIP-27 provider requests which will allow JSON-RPC requests to be accompanied by chainId target, this is translated as JSON-RPC request in WalletConnect between the two clients as follows:
+Therefore we will add support for CAIP-27 provider requests which will allow JSON-RPC requests to be accompanied by chainId target, this is translated as JSON-RPC request in ConnectWallets between the two clients as follows:

 ```typescript
 interface CAIP27Request {